Questions and answers on this page are broken into three categories:

 The Student & Exchange Visitor Program (SEVP) rescinded a broadcast message issued on July 6, 2020 and the FAQ on July 7, 2020 and has since issued Clarifying Questions for Fall 2020 FAQ.
 In addition to this new FAQ, the FAQ for Stakeholders from March 2020 is still valid.
 NAFSA’s COVID-19 Critical Resources webpage is a great resource that serves as a central place for up to date COVID-19 impacts to Embassies, Travel & Re-entry Restrictions, Presidential Proclamations, and more.

 Not all F-1 and J-1 students will be able to take online/virtual only classes for the Spring 2021 term.
-Your ability to take virtual/online only classes currently depends on whether you are an initial or active student in SEVIS, and whether you were in active SEVIS status and enrolled on a full-time basis as of March 9, 2020.
+Your ability to take only virtual/online classes currently depends on whether you are an initial or active student in SEVIS, and whether you were in active SEVIS status and enrolled on a full-time basis as of March 9, 2020.
 If you are a current/active student, further details on this can be found under the “Active International Student” section of this FAQ.
 If you are a new/initial student, further details on this can be found under the “New International Student" section of this FAQ.

 There are several travel restrictions that may impact your ability to travel throughout the globe, and well as to and within the United States and the state of Massachusetts.
 Please consider the following information: